 - Click here to make a donation online using a credit card

 - Mail checks payable to Nantucket Cottage Hospital and mail to the NCH Foundation at 57 Prospect Street, Nantucket, MA 02554

 - Call us at 508-825-8250 or stop by the Founders Building

-A Message from Cara and Ryan Scotto
+A Message from the Scotto Family

 On July 8, 2017, as we were celebrating our son’s 3rd birthday, a freak accident resulted in head trauma and left him non-responsive with his eyes rolled back in his head.
 Due to our proximity to the hospital, we decided not to wait for 911 to come to us and we got to the Nantucket Cottage Hospital emergency department before its staff could be notified of our arrival.

 With no warning we burst in with an undoubtedly overwhelming situation and put our son’s life and family’s future in the hands of strangers.
 The flurry of activity that surrounded our son was terrifying at the time, but we can now look back on it in a different light.

 The professionalism and expert care that he received is something the Nantucket Cottage Hospital staff should be extremely proud of.
 Not only was the medical care our son received critical to saving his life, but the kindness and support we received as parents was incredible.
 Beyond that care and comfort, the NCH staff was also exemplary in communicating and coordinating the complex logistics of a transfer by Coast Guard helicopter to Boston Children’s Hospital for emergency brain surgery.